intel/parameter-framework/tools/clientSimulator/README.md

 A test directory should contains a `conf.json` file containing:

-- The desired command prefix (optional; e.g. `adb shell` in order to execute tests on an android board or empty to execute locally).
+- The desired command prefix (e.g. `adb shell` in order to execute tests on an android board or empty to execute locally).
 - The port on which the test-platform should be started.
 - The criterion file path (see
   [this README](https://github.com/01org/parameter-framework/tree/master/tools/xmlGenerator#domaingeneratorpy)).